alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 </section>

 Once a DNS Forwarding Ruleset is attached to the Vnet, the way the resolution is working is very similar to the Azure private DNS zone workflow:
-1. The VM send the DNS query to the configured DNS server (Azure-provided) which correspond to the **168.63.129.16** ip address
+1. The VM send the DNS query to the configured DNS server (Azure-provided) which corresponds to the **168.63.129.16** ip address
 2. The virtual DNS service looks if a forwarding rule associated to the requested domain exists
-3. If it exists, it send the query to the next hop ip address defined on the forwarding to pursue the resolution
+3. If it exists, it sends the query to the next hop ip address defined on the forwarding to pursue the resolution

 Now, that we've presented the service and its components, we can imagine several design and implementation depending on our requirements.

 ![image]({{ site.baseurl }}/assets/images/dns-private-resolver/dns-private-resolver-architecture.png)

-As you can see in the schema, the IaaS DNS servers has gone and have been replaced by the DNS private resolver components.
+As you can see in the schema, the IaaS DNS servers have gone and have been replaced by the DNS private resolver components.
 We then defined a Forwarding Ruleset attached to our hub Vnet with a forwarding rule to send all **contoso.internal** requests to **10.233.2.4:53** which is the internal IP of the on-premise DNS service.
 We also replaced the DNS settings of the Vnet to set the Azure-provided one.

 An alternate design consists in relying on the Azure-provided DNS settings not only on the hub but also on the spoke Vnets.
 We then need to link the forwarding ruleset to the spokes.
 In a manner, this is a centralized vs decentralised approach.
-The following schema represent this alternative
+The following schema represents this alternative

 ![image]({{ site.baseurl }}/assets/images/dns-private-resolver/dns-private-resolver-architecture-2.png)